-Non-steroidal anti-inflammatory drugs (NSAIDs) might be particularly useful in surgical patients with coronary artery disease due to their analgesic and antiplatelet effects, but substantial data is lacking.
+NSAIDS / Hemostatic Modulation.
+NSAIDs might be particularly useful in patients with coronary artery disease due to their analgesic and antiplatelet effects, but substantial data is lacking.
 Ketorolac may reduce the stress response to surgery without increasing bleeding times or producing renal insufficiency.
 A randomized trial has demonstrated that the addition of ketorolac to morphine PCA can reduce the prevalence of myocardial ischemia following total joint arthroplasty.
 Whether this is due to improved analgesia or anti-platelet effects is not clear at this time.
 However, concerns about increased postoperative hemorrhage make the use of these therapies in surgical patients controversial.
-A decision analysis has suggested that the benefits of aspirin in vascular surgery patients exceed the risks.
-COX-2 inhibitors are effective analgesics in the perioperative period.
-However, their chronic use does not protect the heart as much as do NSAIDs with direct platelet actions, and they may impair preconditioning.
-Their use appears contraindicated in cardiac surgery, and possibly in vascular surgery.
+At present, we do not know how to balance these risks and benefits, but generally recommend that aspirin be continued until surgery when chronically administered.
+COX2 inhibitors may provide analgesia, but may have fewer cardioprotective effects than aspirin and other platelet inhibitors.

 Alpha2 Agonists.
 Alpha2 adrenergic receptors at prejunctional sites mediate a reduction in norepinephrine release from presynaptic terminals, thereby decreasing noradrenergic central nervous system transmission and producing sedation, anxiolysis, and analgesia.
 Clonidine premedication reduces hypertension, tachycardia, and norepinephrine levels in patients undergoing aortic reconstruction.
 Clonidine also suppresses the normal postoperative increase in fibrinogen levels and antagonizes epinephrine-induced platelet aggregation.
 Our work has shown that clonidine can reduce intraoperative myocardial ischemia.
 The more specific alpha2 agonists dexmedetomidine and mivazerol may also reduce postoperative myocardial ischemia.